alombarte/docs/eclipse-temurin/README.md

 # Do you provide JRE (Java Runtime Environment) Images?

-JRE images for OpenJDK 8 and 11 are now available.
-OpenJDK 11+ JRE's can also be produced using `jlink` (see usage below).
+JRE images are available for all versions of Eclipse Temurin but it is recommended that you produce a custom JRE-like runtime using `jlink` (see usage below).

 # How to use this Image